28.6.06

 In fact, judging by the accounts here and elsewhere, you are likely to be tossed aside as human waste and allowed to suffer all kinds of unnecessary misery.

-5. You May Suffer Long-Term Health Problem
+5. You May Suffer Long-Term Health Problems

 Here are stories from Nevada, Vietnam, and the Gulf War.
 "You" in this case includes your children, even those not yet so much as a gleam in your eye ? should you be capable of producing a gleam in your eye.